pmihango/ph1-code-challenge/README.md

 This progect, prompts the user to input student marks.
 The input should be between 0 and 100.
 Then it will output the correct grade as below:

 A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.
+-Open the grades.js in vs code

+-Run the command

+      node grades.js

--The program runs by prompting the user to enter student score
+-The program runs and prompts the user to enter student score.

--When a score is entered, the program will grade the student.

--the grades are as per the grading system presented.
+-Enter the student score.
+It should be tween 0 and 100

+-The programe will return the appropriate grade for the score entered

+-If you enter a figure less than 0 or greater than 100, it will prompt you to enter a score between 0 and 100